ArvindSoma/a3c-super-mario-pytorch/README.md

 This command requires atleast a 2-Core system with 4GB memory and 2GB GPU memory.

 1 test process is created with remaining train processes.
-Test stores data in a CSV file inside save folder, which can be plotted later
+Test stores data in a CSV file inside *save* folder, which can be plotted later

 The training process uses random and non-random processes so that it converges faster.
-By default there are two non-random processes, whcih can be changed using args.
+By default there are two non-random processes, which can be changed using args.
 The random processes behaves exactly like the non-random processes when there is a clear difference in the output probabilities of the network.
 The non-random training processes exactly mimmic the test output, which helps train the network better.

 Custom rewards are used to train the model more efficiently.
 They can be changed using the info dictionary or by modifying the wrappers file in *common/atari_wrappers.py*